 Gloria was working in the restaurant business and going to school, when one day she heard someone offering a job to her co-worker.

-“I heard them speaking to someone about how they needed someone for a jobsite,” Gloria said.
+“I heard them speaking about how they needed someone for a jobsite,” Gloria said.
 “I thought I’d take a chance on it.
 So I quickly gave them my resume.”

-“I really liked the fast pace and the challenges that came with the job,” Gloria explained.
+“I really enjoyed the fast pace and the challenges that came with the job,” Gloria explained.
 “It really kept me on the go and always learning new things.
-From then on I knew that’s what I wanted to do.
-I found my passion, and that was using my skills to assist anyone I can on any given day.”
+It gave me a better understanding and appreciation for construction.
+From then, I knew there was much to learn in the industry and I was going to learn as much as I could.”